At a glance: your San Marino questions answered

 Bonus tip: If you stay overnight on Sammarinese territory, you can unlock even better deals.
 Many hotels offer discount cards that get you extra savings at certain shops.
 We stayed just outside San Marino, so no special card for us, but this is good to know if there’s ever a next time...

 Somewhere these discount cards are sure to work is the shiny San Marino Outlet Experience.
 It’s in the northeast corner of the country on the border, attracting tax-dodging tourists from far over the hills (including us, guilty as charged).
-I’d bet that after the Three Towers, this place is the one they’re next proud of—it supposedly appears in every commercial break on local TV.
+I’d bet that after the Three Towers, this place is the one they’re next proudest of—it supposedly appears in every commercial break on local TV.

 Fun (and good-to-know-at-this-point) fact: San Marino is one of four non-EU countries to use the euro.